 Jehu’s Prophecy against Baasha

-1 The word of the Lord came to Jehu the son of Hanani against Baasha, saying, 2 “Because I exalted you out of the dust, and made you prince over my people Israel, and you have walked in the way of Jeroboam, and have caused my people Israel to sin, provoking me to anger with their sins; 3 I will utterly sweep away Baasha and his house; and I will make your house like the house of Jeroboam the son of Nebat.
-4 The dogs will eat Baasha’s descendants who die in the city; and he who dies of his in the field, the birds of the sky will eat.”
+1 The word of the Lord came to Jehu the son of Hanani against Baasha, saying, 2 “Because I exalted you out of the dust and made you ruler over my people Israel, and you have walked in the way of Jeroboam and have caused my people Israel to sin, provoking me to anger with their sins, 3 I will utterly sweep away Baasha and his house, and I will make your house like the house of Jeroboam the son of Nebat.
+4 Those who belong to Baasha who die in the city, the dogs will eat, and those of his who die in the field, the birds of the sky will eat.”

-5 Now the rest of the acts of Baasha, and what he did, and his might, aren’t they written in the book of the chronicles of the kings of Israel?
-6 Baasha rested with his fathers, and was buried in Tirzah; and Elah his son reigned in his place.
+5 Now the rest of the acts of Baasha, and what he did, and his might, are they not written in the book of the chronicles of the kings of Israel?
+6 Baasha rested with his fathers and was buried in Tirzah, and Elah his son reigned in his place.

 Elah Reigns in Israel

 11 When he began to reign, as soon as he sat on his throne, he attacked the entire house of Baasha.
-He didn’t leave him a single male among his relatives or his friends.
+He did not leave him a single male among his relatives or his friends.

-12 Thus Zimri destroyed all the house of Baasha, according to the word of the Lord, which he spoke against Baasha by Jehu the prophet, 13 for all the sins of Baasha, and the sins of Elah his son, which they committed, and with which they caused Israel to sin, provoking the Lord, the God of Israel, to anger with their vanities.
-14 Now the rest of the acts of Elah, and all that he did, aren’t they written in the book of the chronicles of the kings of Israel?
+12 Thus Zimri destroyed the entire house of Baasha, according to the word of the Lord, which he spoke against Baasha by Jehu the prophet 13 for all the sins of Baasha, and the sins of Elah his son, which they committed, and with which they caused Israel to sin, provoking the Lord, the God of Israel to anger with their vanities.
+14 Now the rest of the acts of Elah, and all that he did, are they not written in the book of the chronicles of the kings of Israel?